citp/privacy-policy-historical/c/co/coe/coedcherry.com.md

-> *The following text is extracted and transformed from the coedcherry.com privacy policy that was archived on 2014-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141008144409id_/http%3A//www.coedcherry.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coedcherry.com privacy policy that was archived on 2017-08-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170812020512id_/https%3A//www.coedcherry.com/privacy) for the most accurate reproduction.*

 # Coed Cherry Privacy Policy

-When I entered the porn business in 2003 I was an unemployed computer nerd, having worked for two years as a programmer and one year as a systems administrator.
-Nerds are notoriously paranoid about privacy and security on the Internet, because we know how easily our personal information can be apprehended and abused.

-As surfers it's important we have safe and legal places to go.
-Sites that won't violate our privacy, give us viruses or shove ads in our faces.
-CoedCherry represents years of work to make a site that doesn't just offer high quality porn, but also a site that is safe and protects your privacy.
+**TL;DR:** We respect your privacy and your right to be anonymous and discrete

-I believe that it is your right to know exactly what kind of information is being collected about you, why it is collected, how it is being collected, what is done with that information and how long it is kept.
+It's your right to know what kind of info is collected about you, how / why it's collected, what's done with it and how long it's kept for

-Like millions of other websites, CoedCherry uses Google Analytics to help make CoedCherry better.
+Like millions of websites, CoedCherry uses Google Analytics to help make it better.

-Google Analytics is a piece of software that grabs data about our visitors (you).
+Google Analytics is software that grabs data about our visitors (you).
 Its something like an advanced server log.

 **What information does Google Analytics record?**